mstocco/mariostoc.co/content/traininglog/index.md

-This part of my website contains a series of weekly updates aimed at sharing my experience as I build toward completing my first IRONMAN distance triathon.
+This part of my website contains a series of weekly updates aimed at sharing my experience as I build toward completing my FIRST IRONMAN distance triathon.
 I hope it is relevant for:

-* Friends and family wanting to know why I can't do _[activity]_ on weekends anymore.
+* Friends and family wanting to know why I can't do [_insert activity here_] on weekends anymore.
 * Those embarked on their own similar journey and want to read about my process.
 * My boss who may be wondering _"the real reason"_ we are getting too close to our project's deadline.